 Dear Colleague:

-This letter is to clarify that, effective immediately, the United States Department of Education’s (ED) Office for Civil Rights (OCR) will enforce Title IX under the provisions of the 2020 Title IX Rule, rather than the recently invalidated 2024 Title IX Rule.
-Accordingly, lawful Title IX enforcement includes, inter alia, the definition of sexual harassment, the procedural protections owed to complainants and respondents, the provision of supportive measures to complainants, school-level reporting processes, and the interpretation of “sex” to mean the objective, immutable characteristic of being born male or female as outlined in the 2020 Title IX Rule.
+This letter1 is to clarify that, in light of a recent court decision, the United States Department of Education’s (ED) Office for Civil Rights (OCR) will enforce Title IX under the provisions of the 2020 Title IX Rule,2 rather than the 2024 Title IX Rule.3 Accordingly, lawful Title IX enforcement includes, inter alia, the definition of sexual harassment, the procedural protections owed to complainants and respondents, the provision of supportive measures to complainants, and school-level reporting processes as outlined in the 2020 Title IX Rule.

-On January 9, 2025, the United States District Court for the Eastern District of Kentucky issued a decision vacating the 2024 Title IX Rule, which prohibited ED from enforcing it in any jurisdiction.1 Prior to that decision, federal courts in other jurisdictions enjoined the 2024 Title IX Rule, which amounted to a prohibition against its enforcement in 26 states.2 Indeed, “every court presented with a challenge to the [2024 Title IX Rule] has indicated that it is unlawful.”3
+On January 9, 2025, the United States District Court for the Eastern District of Kentucky issued a decision that vacated the entirety of the 2024 Title IX Rule nationwide.4 Prior to that decision, federal courts in other jurisdictions had enjoined the 2024 Title IX Rule, which amounted to a prohibition against its enforcement in 26 states.5 Although the United States Department of Justice is responsible for determining whether to appeal the United States District Court for the Eastern District of Kentucky’s vacatur order, that judgment was immediately effective and no portion of the 2024 Title IX Rule is now in effect in any jurisdiction.

-In OCR’s view, the Eastern District of Kentucky’s decision expressed the proper textual and original meaning of Title IX, and it correctly repudiated the 2024 Title IX Rule’s expanded “meaning of ‘on the basis of sex’ to include ‘gender identity,’” which, if left in place, would “turn[] Title IX on its head.”4 Likewise, the court rejected the 2024 Title IX Rule’s statement that discrimination on the basis of sex also includes discrimination on the basis of sex stereotypes, sex characteristics, and sexual orientation.5
+In addition, on January 20, 2025, President Trump issued an Executive Order, Defending Women from Gender Ideology Extremism and Restoring Biological Truth to the Federal Government.
+President Trump ordered all agencies and departments within the Executive Branch to “enforce all sex-protective laws to promote [the] reality” that there are “two sexes, male and female,” and that “[t]hese sexes are not changeable and are grounded in fundamental and incontrovertible reality.”
+ED and OCR must enforce Title IX consistent with President Trump’s Order.

+This letter replaces and supersedes the January 31, 2025, letter issued on Title IX enforcement.

+85 Fed.
+Reg.
+30026 (2020).
+3 89 Fed.
+Reg.
+33474 (2024).

 Tennessee v.
 Cardona, No. 24-0072-DCR, 2025 WL 63795, at *6 (E.D.
 Ky.
 Jan.
 9, 2025).